Evyweb/ioctopus/README.md

 ### Circular dependencies

-IOctopus can detect circular dependencies.
+The ioctopus container can detect circular dependencies.
 An error will be thrown if a circular dependency is detected.

 ```typescript